SeeedDocument/Seeed-WiKi/README.md

 * Translations to other languages
 * Others edits that is necessary.

 We have an independent repository for each product.
-Such as, here's the repository of document of [LinkIt ONE](https://github.com/SeeedDocument/Linkit_ONE).
+Such as, here's the repository of Documentation of [LinkIt ONE](https://github.com/SeeedDocument/Linkit_ONE).
 Making a contribution is as simple as forking this repository, making edits to your fork, and contributing those edits as a pull request.
 For more information on how to make a pull request, see [Github's documentation](https://help.github.com/articles/about-pull-requests/).
 Our system will add the changes to this repository automatically.

 # MkDocs